TusharMathur24/quant-trading-system/README.md

 - Close price
 - Trading volume

-The data is used to construct returns, volatility measures, trend indicators, and regime-based features required for strategy modeling.
+These variables form the basis for computing returns, volatility measures, trend indicators, and regime-sensitive features.

 ---

 ## Methodology

+The project is organized into a structured quantitative research pipeline.

+---

 ### 1. Data Validation

-Initial validation ensures:
+Initial validation ensures data integrity by checking:

-- Required columns are present
+- Presence of required columns
-- Data files are readable and consistent
+- File readability and format consistency
-- Timestamps are correctly parsed
+- Proper timestamp parsing
-- No structural issues exist in the dataset
+- Absence of structural inconsistencies

+This step prevents downstream modeling errors.

 ---

 ### 2. Data Cleaning

-The cleaning process includes:
+Data cleaning focuses on improving reliability through:

 - Handling missing values
-- Removing duplicate records
+- Removing duplicate observations
 - Standardizing column formats
 - Ensuring numerical consistency

-Cleaned data forms the foundation for all subsequent analysis.
+Cleaned data serves as the foundation for feature generation.

 ---

 ### 3. Data Merging

-Relevant datasets are merged using timestamp alignment to create a unified time series.
-This enables combined analysis of market price behavior and derived indicators.
+Relevant datasets are aligned and merged using timestamps to construct a unified time-series dataset.
+This consolidated view enables holistic market analysis.

 ---

 ### 4. Feature Engineering

-Key features are generated to represent market dynamics, including:
+A comprehensive feature set is created to capture market dynamics, including:

 - Daily returns
 - Rolling volatility
 - Moving averages
-- Momentum indicators
+- Momentum-based indicators
-- Derived statistical measures
+- Derived statistical features

-These features are used for regime identification and trading logic.
+These features are used for regime modeling and signal generation.

 ---

 ### 5. Market Regime Detection

-Market regimes are identified using a Hidden Markov Model (HMM).
+Market regimes are identified using a **Hidden Markov Model (HMM)**.

-The model classifies market behavior into distinct states such as trending, consolidation, and high-volatility conditions.
+The model categorizes market behavior into distinct latent states such as:

+- Trending conditions
+- Sideways or consolidation phases
+- High-volatility environments

-Regime identification enables adaptive decision-making rather than static rule-based trading.
+Regime classification enables adaptive trading logic rather than static rule-based strategies.

 ---

 ### 6. Strategy Development

-A regime-aware trading strategy is implemented where:
+A regime-aware trading strategy is constructed where:

-- Trading signals depend on detected market regimes
+- Trading decisions depend on the detected regime
-- Positions are generated systematically
+- Signals are generated systematically
-- Emotional or discretionary bias is eliminated
+- Emotional and discretionary bias is eliminated

-The output of this stage is a time series of strategy signals and returns.
+The output is a structured time series of positions and strategy returns.

 ---

 ### 7. Backtesting

-Historical backtesting evaluates strategy performance by:
+Historical backtesting evaluates real-world performance by:

 - Applying signals to market returns
-- Computing strategy returns
+- Computing strategy-level returns
 - Constructing cumulative equity curves

-This provides insight into real-world strategy behavior.
+This step provides insight into profitability and drawdown behavior.

 ---

 ### 8. Performance Evaluation

-The following performance metrics are calculated:
+Strategy performance is assessed using industry-standard metrics:

 - Sharpe Ratio
 - Win Rate